yk1842/Twist3DNet/README.md

 All volumes were resized to **152×244×244 (D×H×W)** for model input.
 The batch size was set to **8**.

-The original dataset can be obtained from **MICCAI BraTS 2018: Data**(https://www.med.upenn.edu/sbia/brats2018/).
+The original dataset can be obtained from [MICCAI BraTS 2018: Data](https://www.med.upenn.edu/sbia/brats2018/).
 Please follow the official BraTS instructions to obtain the dataset before running the preprocessing and training procedures.

 ### 3DLSC-COVID Dataset